Bedrijfsschool De Schelde

 THE ABANDONED SCHOOL IN THE NETHERLANDS

 ‘Bedrijfsschool De Schelde’ was the technical school from the Schelde shipyard in Vlissingen.
-The school teached classes for fitters, welders and carpenters.
+The school taught classes for fitters, welders, and carpenters.

 The history of the ‘NV Koninklijke Maatschappij De Schelde’ or ‘Royal Schelde Group’ starts in the year 1875.
 In that year the yard De Schelde was established as founder Arie Smit took over a former naval yard in the city center of Vlissingen.

 In 1954, the first class of the company school consisted of 236 students.
 In 1980 the school moved into the old airplane factory.
 Not every student became an employee of The Schelde after the finals.
 Students also applied at other companies or started their own business.

 When the shipyard was moved to the industrial area of Vlissingen, the buildings in the city center became abandoned.
 Only the headquarters is still in use today.
 The school was demolished in 2007.